 INTERVIEW:zena

-Rooted in Ethiopian musical tradition and shaped by London’s ever‑evolving sound, ZENA are carving out a space that feels expansive yet deeply personal.
-The duo Yohan Kebede and Menelik, pull from the sounds that lived in their homes growing up, then stretch them out into something modern and made to move!
+Rooted in Ethiopian musical tradition and shaped by London’s ever evolving sound, the duo Yohan Kebede and Menelik pull from the sounds that filled their homes growing up, stretching them into something modern and built to make you move.

-Their debut EP TEMESGEN is a project about gratitude, memory and forward motion — music that doesn’t rush but still hits.
+Their debut EP TEMESGEN is a project about gratitude and memory, music that doesn’t rush.
 We caught up with ZENA to talk about letting improvisation lead, building trust as a duo, bringing Ethiopian musical language into new spaces, and what it means to make “home” a feeling you can hear.

 Interview BY VICTORIA ENCONTRA